Assignment0

 Since gem5 uses the same name m5out for its output directory every time you run gem5, the simulator output will be overwritten every time you run gem5.
 However, gem5 allows you to manually change this directory to a directory of your liking.
 To do that, you have to add --outdir=[path to your desired directory] to your command that you use to invoke gem5.
 Make sure to pass it to gem5 and not your configuration script.
 This means you have to put --outdir=[path to your desired directory] before the path to your configuration script.
 This is what an example command with --outdir will look like.

-After running the command above, you will see that a directory with the name test-run0 has been created.
-Let’s confirm that by running ls.
-This is what you will see in your terminal after running ls.
+After running the command above, you will see that a directory with the name test has been created.

-If you look at the content of test-run0, you will see that it includes all the simulator outputs that you could find in m5out before.
+If you look at the content of test, you will see that it includes all the simulator outputs that you could find in m5out before.

 Passing input arguments to configuration script